durovsky/rep/rep-I000X.rst

 Abstract
 ========

 This REP describes the draft version of ROS-PROFINET wrapper.
 It is relevant to anyone using ROS-Industrial system in which PROFINET communication is required.
-Description of communication possibilities of Siemens CP1616, Linux drivers, recommended OS setup as well as requirements and design assumptions are included.
-The goal of this package is to provide access to PROFINET network through ROS messages, services and actions.
+Essential information about Siemens CP1616, Linux drivers, recommended Linux setup as well as requirements and design assumptions are included.
+The goal of ROS-PROFINET wrapper is to provide access to PROFINET network through ROS messages, services and actions.

 Motivation